-The HSRC's outcomes and outcome indicators are aligned with these priorities, and its research agenda is strongly focused on research for social benefit, as well as economic and societal transformation.
-The White Paper for Post-School Education and Training (PSET), 2013, sets out strategies to improve the capacity of the post-school education and training system to meet South Africa's needs.
+The White Paper for Post-School Education and Training

+(PSET), 2013, sets out strategies to improve the capacity of the post-school education and training system to meet South Africa's needs.
 It outlines policy directions to guide the Department of Higher Education and Training (DHET), (now known as the Ministry of Higher Education, Science and Technology), and the institutions for which it is responsible, in order to contribute to building a developmental state with a vibrant democracy and a flourishing economy.
 Its main policy objectives are: